 Chambered tombs are funerary monuments, marking the ancient resting places of Britain’s earliest rural communities.
 They were often used for communal burials and were also likely to have been ritual sites for local people.

 Only 300 chambered tombs still survive in England, and the tomb at Minninglow is particularly well-preserved.
 Because of this it has nationally-recognised heritage status as a Scheduled Ancient Monument.

 The Bronze Age barrows are also very well-preserved.
 They are located approximately 25m north-west of the chambered tomb and form an oval mound that measures 23.5m x 16.5m, standing at 2m high.

 Excavations of the chambered tomb carried out between 1843 and 1851 revealed human bones, as well as Roman bronzes, coins and pottery dating from the 3rd Century, suggesting that the Romans had also used or disturbed the site.
 Excavations of the Bronze Age barrows revealed two flint knives, a bronze razor and a bone tool.

-There is a concessionary footpath to Minninglow from the High Peak Trail, starting at SK20577, and it is well worth exploring respectfully.
+There is a concessionary footpath to Minninglow from the High Peak Trail and it is well worth exploring respectfully.

 This circular walk takes you to the top of the magnificent Minninglow Hill, an ancient and mysterious landmark.
 Minninglow Hill is the site of a collection of Neolithic tombs, dating from around 3,000BC.
 The tombs are still very evident, scattered around a later circular mound constructed in the Bronze Age.
 The whole site is now crowned by a group of tall beech trees and encircled by a further outer ring of younger beech trees, creating a distinctive shape that is recognisable from many points throughout the White Peak.
 There are magnificent views all the way along this walk. [view minninglow walk in full]